 Bond investments are subject to interest rate risk so that when interest rates rise, the prices of bonds can decrease and the investor can lose principal value.

 An investment in a money market fund is not insured or guarantee by the Federal Deposit Insurance Corporation or any other government agency.

 Please consider the charges, risk, expenses and investment objectives carefully before purchasing a mutual fund.
 For a prospectus containing this and other information, please contact a financial professional.
 Read it carefully before you invest or send money.

 Information provided has been prepared from S&P Capital IQ Financial Communications sources and data we believe to be accurate, but we make no representation as to its accuracy or completeness.
 Data and information is provided for informational purposes only, and is not intended for solicitation or trading purposes.
-S&P Capital IQ Financial Communications is not an affiliate of AXA Equitable.
+S&P Capital IQ Financial Communications is not an affiliate of Equitable.
 Please consult your tax and legal advisors regarding your individual situation.
-Neither AXA Equitable nor any of the data provided by AXA Equitable or its content providers, such as S&P Capital IQ Financial Communications, shall be liable for any errors or delays in the content, or for the actions taken in reliance therein.
-By accessing the AXA Equitable website, a user agrees to abide by the terms and conditions of the site including not redistributing the information found therein.
+Neither Equitable nor any of the data provided by Equitable or its content providers, such as S&P Capital IQ Financial Communications, shall be liable for any errors or delays in the content, or for the actions taken in reliance therein.
+By accessing the Equitable website, a user agrees to abide by the terms and conditions of the site including not redistributing the information found therein.

 © 2018 DST Systems, Inc. Reproduction in whole or in part prohibited, except by permission.
 All rights reserved.
 Not responsible for any errors or omissions.